mvolkmann/blog/src/zig.md

 ## Printing

-Zig provides several functions that write to stdout.
+Zig provides several functions that write to stderr.
 Perhaps the most commonly used is `std.debug.print`.
+Others include `std.log.info`, `std.log.debug`, `std.log.warn`,
+and `std.log.err`, in order from least to most severe.

 The `print` function takes a format string and a possibly empty literal array of values